Jetchisel/setx/README.md

 break its syntax and will add more bugs in the script in question.

 ## Note:
-If you're fluid with one of the unix editor such as ex, ed or vim then this script is probably no use to you since everything here can be done in one of those editor but until then this script should make your life more easier.
+If you're fluid with one of the unix file editor such as ex, ed or vim then this script is probably no use to you since everything here can be done in one of those file editor, but until then this script should make your life more easier.

-## TODO:
-Add option to show carriage returns, and option to delete it too.

 ## Other resources: